A brief history

-IB in HCPS began in 1995 with a small group of trailblazers at Moody Middle School and Henrico High School.
-It grew quickly in popularity, which resulted in the expansion of seats available at the original sites and eventually to two additional middle schools (Fairfield and Tuckahoe) and one more high school (Tucker) in 2010.
-The expansion nearly doubled the number of students in HCPS IB Programs, which now serve more than 1800 students each year.
+HCPS’ International Baccalaureate program began in 1995 with a small group of trailblazers at George Moody Middle School and Henrico High School.
+It grew quickly in popularity, which resulted in the expansion of seats available at the original sites and eventually to two additional middle schools (Fairfield and Tuckahoe) and one more high school (J.R.
+Tucker) in 2010.
+The expansion nearly doubled the number of students in HCPS I.B. programs, which now serve more than 1,800 students each year.

-Students and teachers in an IB program are part of a global community of learners united through a powerful mission, to create a better world through high quality, international education.
-At the same time, IB students also have the opportunity to meet the state’s accelerated/advanced qualifications and build a foundation to pursue further their future goals in education and beyond.
-MYP principles and instructional practices are designed to benefit all learners.
+Students and teachers in I.B. programs are part of a global community of learners united by a powerful mission to create a better world through high quality, international education.
+At the same time, I.B. students can also meet the state’s accelerated/advanced qualifications and build a foundation to further their future goals in education and beyond.
+Program principles and instructional practices are designed to benefit all students.

 To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.

-- Flexible thinking that prepares students to evaluate information critically and apply knowledge in complex, unfamiliar situations
+- Students develop flexible thinking that prepares them to evaluate information critically and apply knowledge in complex, unfamiliar situations

-- Principled action and service in the community
+- Fosters principled action and service in the community

 - Beneficial for all learners